alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

       - Ordinal* values (auto-yes if quantitative)?
       - Nested* structures?
         - Ask for 2 example cells
+      - *todo:* how to ask about multidimensional tables in a way that doesn't create confuse with nested structures?
       - Empty cells?
   - Network / Tree
     - How many node classes* (1,2,3+)?